 The Thomas-Kilmann Conflict Mode Instrument (TKI) is the world’s best-selling instrument for understanding how different conflict-handling modes or styles affect personal and group dynamics and for learning how to select the most appropriate style for a given situation.

+There are five conflict-handling modes in the Thomas Kilmann (TKI) model, based on two underlying dimensions: assertiveness and cooperativeness.
 Assertiveness is the degree to which you try to satisfy your own concerns.
 Cooperativeness is the degree to which you try to satisfy the other person’s concerns.

 Is the Thomas Kilmann for you?